Mobile engagement in education

 University of Melbourne

-“Quitch is an easy App to load questions for students to access.
+“Quitch is an easy app to upload course-based questions for students to access.
 The app is also easy for students to download and use at their convenience and compatible with their mobile phones and other devices.
 It is great to know how many have been using it and students were very positive in their feedback.”